MikeAustin71/datetimeopsgo/zztests/zzmHowToRunTests.md

 # Running Tests

+## Run Basic Tests
-## Open a command prompt in this directory and run the following command:
+Open a command prompt in this directory (MikeAustin71\datetimeopsgo\zztests) and run the following command:

 ### `go test -v > xxtests.txt`